-16.2.6 Make-up Examination: The Make-up Examination facility shall be available to the students who may have missed to attend the SEE of one or more courses in a semester for valid reasons and awarded with 'I' grade.
+17.2.6 Make-up Examination: The Make-up Examination facility shall be available to the students who may have missed to attend the SEE of one or more courses in a semester for valid reasons and awarded with 'I' grade.
 Students having 'X' grade shall also be eligible to take advantage of this facility by paying prerequisite fee.
-The makeup examination shall be held as per dates notified in the academic calendar or can be held any other time in the semester with the permission of its Academic Council.
-In all these cases, the standard of the makeup examination shall be the same as that of the regular SEE for the courses.
+The makeup examination shall be held as per dates notified in the academic calendar or can be held any other time in the semester with the permission of the Academic Council.
+In all these cases, the standard of the make-up examination shall be the same as that of the regular SEE for the courses.

-16.3 Grade Point Averages
+17.3 Grade Point Averages

-16.3.1 SGPA and CGPA
+17.3.1 SGPA and CGPA

 The credit index can be used further for calculating the Semester Grade Point Average (SGPA) and the Cumulative Grade Point Average (CGPA), both being important academic performance indices of the student.
 While SGPA is equal to the credit index for a semester divided by the total number of credits registered by the student in that semester, CGPA gives the sum of total credit indices of all the previous semesters divided by the total number of credits earned in all these semesters.
 Both the equations together facilitate the declaration of academic performance of a student, at the end of a semester and at the end of successive semesters respectively.
 Thus, SGPA is an indication of the performance of the student in the current semester.
-SGPA is calculated as:
+SGPA is calculated as below.

-$SGPA = \frac{\Sigma[Course\ Credits \times GradePoints] for\ all\ the\ applied\ courses\ of\ the\ current\ semester}{\Sigma[Course\ Credits] for\ all\ the\ courses\ applied\ in\ the\ current\ semester}$
+$$\textit{SGPA} = \frac{\sum [\textit{Course Credits} \times \textit{Grade Points}] \textit{for all the applied courses of the current semester}}{\sum [\textit{Course Credits}] \textit{for all the courses applied in the current semester}}$$